markshuttle/juju-lostandfound/README.md

 for centralised logging and persistence, but there is no need to manage that database separately.

-The Juju OLM is written in Golang.
 Operators can be written in any language but we do encourage new authors to use the Python Operator Framework for ease of contribution, support and community participation.

 ## Production grade

 The Juju server has built-in support for [high availability](https://juju.is/high-availability-enterprise-olm) when scaled out to three instances.
 It can monitor itself and grow additional instances in the event of failure, within predetermined limits.
+Juju supports backup, restore, and rolling upgrade operations appropriate for large-scale centralised enterprise grade management and operations systems.

 ## Get started